-During a sequential approximation procedure, superfluous data can be erased after each run while keeping all the necessary data and status files (see Section 12.6).
-For this purpose the user can provide a file named clean (clean.bat on Windows) containing the required erase statements such as on Windows, respectively.
+During a sequential approximation procedure, superfluous data can be erased after each run while keeping all the necessary data and status files (see Section 14.6).
+For this purpose the user can provide a file named clean (clean.bat on Windows) containing the required erase statements such as on Linux or on Windows, respectively. '''